-In simple terms if you wanted to affect the shadows just a little you could slide the shadows tab which is the first out of those three, to the left to restrict it, then you would go back to the Region sliders and work that way back and forth etc. and take note that when you restrict one, you will get more range out of the opposite side to it, so with the shadows restricted you will now have more range of the mid-tones.
+In simple terms if you wanted to affect the shadows just a little you could slide the shadows tab which is the first out of those three, to the left to restrict it, then you would go back to the Region sliders and work that way back and forth etc. and note that when you restrict one, you will get more range out of the opposite side to it, so with the shadows restricted you will now have more range of the mid-tones.

-Ok so let’s now move on to the Point Curve which a lot of people consider being more effective, as I said before they’re both similar, so in the end choose which you prefer and work the other in slowly until you are using both, I guess that would probably be the best way to do it, I think from memory I actually started off with the Point Curve due to coming over to Lightroom from Photoshop and just because you could click and grab and I basically knew nothing of the actual inner workings of the Tone Curve in Lightroom at the start.
+Ok so let’s now advance on to the Point Curve which a lot of people consider being more effective, as I said before they’re both similar, so in the end choose which you prefer and work the other in slowly until you are using both, I guess that would probably be the best way to do it, I think from memory I actually started off with the Curve due to coming over to Lightroom from Photoshop and just because you could click and grab and I basically knew nothing of the actual inner workings of the Tone Curve in Lightroom at the start.

-You can put several points on the line where you want to affect it, and then you can play with it that way, where you put the points on the diagonal line is up to you but I would say that you should think of where you put the points as the same as in those 3 slider tabs in the region sliders.
+You can put several points on the line where you want to affect it, and then you can play with it that way, where you put the points on the diagonal line is up to you but I would say that you should gander of where you put the points as the same as in those 3 slider tabs in the region sliders.

 Then as we talked about before, up is lighter and dragging down adds darkness.

-If you end up unhappy with where you have placed one of your points then no worries all you have to do in that situation is to right click on the point, then a pop up will appear, in that you will see ‘Delete Control Point’, hit that and the point will now be removed.
+If you end up unhappy with where you have placed one of your points then no worries all you have to do in that situation is to right-click on the point, then a pop up will appear, in that you will see ‘Delete Control Point’, hit that and the point will now be removed.

-Now we have the basics of the Region Sliders and the Point Curve let’s take a look at a few more in-depth areas of the Tone Curve, to start let’s look at a couple of the Presets they have available for you.
+Now we have the basics of the Region Sliders and the Point Curve let’s have a look at a few more in-depth areas of the Tone Curve, to start let’s look at a couple of the Presets they have available for you.

 Click the each there now just to see how they affect your Image.

-This same option is available to you in the Region drop-down also so remember that if you ever use that as your primary editing option.
+This same is available to you in the Region drop-down also so remember that if you ever use that as your primary editing option.